Harvest Christian Fellowship: SWAT Team

 SWAT stands for Students With A Testimony and is a group of high school and college aged youths to evangelize or conduct what they call "street-witnessing."
 The SWAT Team roams local streets inviting people to the event and sharing their faith.

 Complaints Against Harvest Riverside

-Lawsuits were filed in September 2025 against former Harvest Riverside pastor Paul Haavsgard accusing him of severe abuse of children at a shelter in Romania where Haavsgard and other members of Harvest Riverside Church participated in missionary activities.
+Lawsuits were filed in September 2025 against former Harvest Riverside pastor Paul Havsgaard accusing him of severe abuse of children at a shelter in Romania where Havsgaard and other members of Harvest Riverside Church participated in missionary activities.
 The lawsuits also name the church’s founder and senior pastor, Greg Laurie, a well-known evangelist and author, as well as other senior church leaders, claiming they failed to prevent abuse.